ALL ABOUT CALPE

 Penon de Ifach

-This volcanic boulder, known as Penon de Ifach (rock of Ifach) towers to over 335meters and is the largest rock in Mediterranean.
+This volcanic boulder, known as Penon de Ifach (rock of Ifach) towers to over 335meters, 50,000 m2.
 It resembles the rock of Gibraltar, situated further south, so much that the Phoenicians gave it the name of the Northern Rock in order to differentiate it.
-Now it’s a Nature Reserve due to its rare plants and the colonies of sea birds that reside there.
+The Rock of Ifach was declared a Nature Reserve in 1987 due to its rare plants and the colonies of sea birds that reside there.

 The summit of the rock is reached after a tough climb up a footpath, by means of a short tunnel through the upper part of the rock.
 Be warned the path above the tunnel has almost no safety features and is not recommended for anybody with a fear of heights, the very young, or the remotely unfit.

-It is a genuinely tough and dangerous climb.
-From the top, magnificent panoramic views can be had.
-On a clear day, the island of Ibiza is visible.
-But if you suffer from vertigo or just can’t find the energy, then explore the rock from the comfort of the little ferryboat that sails around it.
+It is a genuinely tough and dangerous climb but from the top, magnificent panoramic views can be had and on a clear day, the island of Ibiza is visible.
+If you suffer from vertigo or just can't find the energy, then explore the rock from the comfort of the little ferryboat that sails around it.
 You can catch it from the marina.

 The three golden beaches sweep around the coast ending at the rock.
 The modern promenade lined with café bars and restaurants allows you to wander along the length of the seafront taking in the large marina and the old fishing port.